|

 learning that the Americans were evacuating.
 John

-stands at the Killingworth-Chester town line.
-He
+Killingworth-Chester town line.
+He was buried at

-Sullivan, Ohio.
+Ohio.
 Brothers Gilbert, Giles and James also

 served.